GaloisInc/BESSPIN-Tool-Suite/utils/README.md

 - [clearNetworkSetup.sh](./clearNetworkSetup.sh): Clears/resets the network configuration performed by the tool.
 For AWS, it deletes the `tap` adaptor, the production IP, and flushes the iptables.
 For qemu, it flushes the iptables and deletes any leftover tap adaptors.

+- [configCWEs.py](./configCWEs.py): Enables/disables/toggles a particular(all) CWE(s) in a specific INI file in vulnerability classes INI files.
+Please refer to [configuration.md](../docs/cwesEvaluation/configuration.md) for more details.

 - [fetchProdLogs.py](./fetchProdLogs.py): Selectively downloads the FETT bug bounty production logs and artifacts.
 Please use `./fetchProdLogs.py -h` for a detailed usage.

 - [init_submodules.sh](./init_submodules.sh): Initializes and fetches the submodules recursively.